MaddyGuthridge/Universal-Controller-Script/docs/devices/maudio/hammer88pro.md

 ## Setup

+Continuing from the primary setup instructions.
 In order for the controller to work correctly, DAW and Preset configurations need to be sent to the device.

 1. Download the preset files for the controller from [the script resources folder](../../../resources/deviceconfigs/maudio/hammer88pro/)